Science-Reproducibility/shell/.github/steps/1-intro.md

 ## 4 :eyes: :keyboard: :white_check_mark: Exercise 2: Creating new file

 > [!TIP]
-> - This exercise has :keyboard: and :white_check_mark:, that means you will have a specific task and the output will be checked by automatic tests I wrote for this course, and the repository will move to **Part 2** after the task is completed.
+> - This exercise has :keyboard: and :white_check_mark:, that means you will have a specific task and the output will be checked by automatic tests I wrote for this course, and the repository will move to **week 2** after the task is completed.
-> - This is our first exercise of this type, so I will provide very detailed steps to guide you.
+> - This is our first exercise of this type, so I will provide very detailed steps to guide you and a couple of demos.
-> - :eyes: **Demo** :eyes: You can follow this demo TODO if you have any problems

 1. Go to terminal in Codespace (you can use the one that you opened in part 3, or follow the instruction from part 3 to open again)
-2. Create a new file (`week1/file1.txt`) to the repository with content "Hello!":
+2. Create a new file (you can follow this [:eyes: **demo** :eyes:](https://www.dropbox.com/scl/fi/bowt9a2xf94qxowa1bppi/adding_file.mov?rlkey=snp8cc5gqm0qn915ot2krjh8f&st=hufdzihz&dl=0) if you have any problems)
   - Go to `week1` directory (if you don't see this directory, you're likely in wrong branch)
   - Create a new file `file1.txt` with a content "Hello" (you can use `touch` or/and `echo` command)
   - Add a new file to the repository and commit the changes
+  - Update the changes to the `week1` branch
-3. Update the changes to the `main` branch of the repository
+3. Update the repository in order to move to the next week/part of the course (you can follow this [:eyes: **demo** :eyes:](https://www.dropbox.com/scl/fi/ogiz8eft9w2m7fs1f1v3p/update_repo.mov?rlkey=5yzx29gnpf8gpfzfyy7ijbnqa&st=yk44hh39&dl=0) if you have any problems)
   - Create a Pull Request to the `main` branch
   - Check the status of tests
   - If all tests pass, merge the Pull Request, this should update a new `README.md` on the main page of the repository (you can reload the page after 30-60s if you don't see the new content)